2025 F4 Brazilian Championship: Race calendar

 The schedule with the planned circuits was revealed on 16 January 2025.
-All rounds are held in Brazil.
-All but one non-championship round ran alongside the 2025 São Paulo Grand Prix will support the 2025 Stock Car Pro Series events.
-On 13 June, the first Velo Città round was postponed to at the end of September.
+All rounds were held in Brazil.
+All but one non-championship round ran alongside the 2025 São Paulo Grand Prix and supported the 2025 Stock Car Pro Series events.
+On 13 June, the first Velo Città round was postponed to the end of September.
+On 27 November, the round at Autódromo Internacional de Brasília was cancelled and replaced with another round at the Interlagos Circuit.